-, as the supervisor to, Supervisee.

-Supervision will be conducted on (day of the week) from to (time).

-This contract is effective from (start date) to(fi nish date).
+description of the clinical supervision, as the supervisor to upervisee. on provided by Supervision will be conducted on (day of the week) from to (time) This contract is effective from (start date) to (finish date).
+Supervisee: Date: Supervisor: Date:

-Supervisee: Date:

-Supervisor: Date:

 Adapted from C.J.Osborn & T.E.
 Davis (1996).
 The supervision contract: Making it perfectly clear.
 Clinical Supervisor, 14(2), 121-134.